hl7ch/ch-emed/input/pagecontent/dosage.md

 ### Overview

 This implementation guide currently describes the unstructured and the structured dosage.
 For the unstructured form, the dosage is given as free text.
 With structured dosing, the format 1-1-1-1, meaning the administration time in the morning, at noon, in the evening, at night, is supported.
 In this case, an additional differentiation is made whether it is a normal or split dosing.
-For normal dosing, the dose quantity is the same at the defined administration times (e.g. 1-0-0-0, 1-0-1-0).
-For split dosing, the dose quantity varies depending on the administration time (e.g. 1-0-2-0, 2-1-2-0).
+For [normal dosing](#normal-dosing-incl-dosage-non-structured), the dose quantity is the same at the defined administration times (e.g. 1-0-0-0, 1-0-1-0).
+For [split dosing](#split-dosing-incl-dosage-non-structured), the dose quantity varies depending on the administration time (e.g. 1-0-2-0, 2-1-2-0).

 The dosage instruction is based on the *6.3.4.6 Dosage Instructions Content Module (1.3.6.1.4.1.19376.1.9.1.3.6)* in the [IHE Pharmacy Technical Framework Supplement Community Prescription (PRE)](https://www.ihe.net/uploadedFiles/Documents/Pharmacy/IHE_Pharmacy_Suppl_PRE.pdf).

 #### Timing Event
-For the representation of the time of administration according to the 1-1-1-1 scheme, the values MORN-NOON-EVE-NIGHT from the [ValueSet EventTiming](https://www.hl7.org/fhir/valueset-event-timing.html) are recommended for the Swiss use.
+For the representation of the time of administration according to the 1-1-1-1 scheme, the values MORN-NOON-EVE-NIGHT from the [ValueSet EventTiming](https://www.hl7.org/fhir/valueset-event-timing.html) are highly recommended for the Swiss use.

 #### Route of Administration
 A code for specifying the route of administration into or onto a patient's body comes from the [ValueSet EDQM - RouteOfAdministration](ValueSet-edqm-routeofadministration.html).

 #### Dose and Rate
-The amount of medication administered is represented with SNOMED CT or UCUM codes, which are defined in the ValueSet [UnitCode](ValueSet-UnitCode.html).
+The amount of medication administered is represented with SNOMED CT or UCUM codes, which are defined in the [ValueSet UnitCode](ValueSet-UnitCode.html).